<< Click to Display Table of Contents >> OPTION |

 option series failsafe = no; [yes|no]

-When this option is set, Gekko will abort with an error message, when a series statement like for instance = x; or y[2020] = %v; tries to insert an observation containing a missing value into the left-hand series.
+When this option is set, Gekko will abort with an error message, when a series statement like for instance y = x; or y[2020] = %v; tries to insert an observation containing a missing value into the left-hand series.
 The option can be practical for debugging Gekko program files (.gcm), if the source of a missing value is hard to track.
 The option is only intended for debugging purposes.
 See also option solve failsafe.
 [New in 3.0.2].

 option series normal calc missing = error; [error|m|zero]